 Figure 3: OpenStack parameters showing how to change number of IP addresses and VLANs

 This is because by default, 2 of the 4 public IP addresses are allocated for the network routers of ext-net and flat-net.
 As a best practice by iteration, we are selecting 8 Public IP addresses.
 We will stress the importance of this step in later sections.
 In case there is a plane to build logically differentiated networks, then the number of VLANs can be increased as displayed above.
+If you are running the attack scenario experiment, you must select 16 Public IP addresses.
+This will be explained in more depth later in this document.

 In case of preference of a certain cluster over the other due to hardware/compute requirements, then in the next page, we are able to choose the preferred one.
 In our case, we prefer to deploy over Wisconsin.